vissense/vissense/README.md

 Object constructor.
 Options:

+- `strategy` a strategy (or array of strategies) for observing the element.
+VisSense comes with two predefined strategies.
+See below.
+- `start` function to run when monitoring the element starts
+- `stop` function to run when monitoring the element stops
 - `update` function to run when elements update function is called
 - `hidden` function to run when element becomes hidden
 - `visible` function to run when element becomes visible
 - `fullyvisible` function to run when element becomes fully visible
 - `visibilitychange` function to run when the visibility of the element changes
 - `percentagechange` function to run when the percentage of the element changes
-- `strategy` a strategy or array of strategies for observing the element.
-VisSense comes with two predefined strategies.
-See below.

 ```javascript
 var visobj = VisSense(document.getElementById('video'));